MAPSuio/UPC-H14/walk/problem.md

 ## Constraints

 0<_n_<100000

-All the input distances are one digit integers different from 0.
+All the input distances are one digit integers larger than 0.

 ## Sample input 1